cthoyt/cthoyt.github.io/_posts/2024/2024-11-19-rtfd-dependency-groups.md

 [ReadTheDocs](https://about.readthedocs.com/).
 This post summarizes the issue I added to their issue tracker and the following discussion.

-## Summary of optional dependencies and dependency groups.
+## Summary of optional dependencies and dependency groups

 Before PEP 735, optional dependencies were often used both for extra features (e.g., installing `lxml` for faster XML parsing) as well as development